-In PWRs, the reactor core consists of assemblies of fuel rods, featuring a zirconium alloy cladding, holding uranium oxide pellets (with uranium enriched to ~ 4% U-235), or MOX pellets (mixed uranium-plutonium oxides [(U, Pu)O2], with a Pu content of 5–10%).
+In PWRs, the reactor core consists of assemblies of fuel rods featuring a zirconium alloy cladding, holding uranium oxide pellets (with uranium enriched to ~ 4% U-235) or MOX pellets (mixed uranium-plutonium oxides [(U, Pu)O2], with a Pu content of 5–10%).
 Fuel fabrication is the final step of the front end of the nuclear fuel cycle.
 In this step, a complete fuel assembly is fabricated.
-Since a fuel assembly consist of several structural parts, then this step may be processed at different locations and these parts may be also prefabricated.
-Typical PWR fuel assembly consist of:
+Since a fuel assembly consists of several structural parts, this step may be processed at different locations, and these parts may also be prefabricated.
+Typical PWR fuel assembly consists of:

 - Bottom Nozzle.
 Provides the mechanical support for the fuel assembly structure.
-The bottom nozzle features a debris mitigation device, to catch traveling foreign bodies, which had formed, at one time, the chief cause of cladding failure.
+The bottom nozzle features a debris mitigation device to catch traveling foreign bodies, which had formed, at one time, the chief cause of cladding failure.

 - Guide thimble Tubes.
 A vacant tube for control rods or incore instrumentation.
 The absorber rods in the control clusters slide within the guide tubes.

 - Instrumentation Tube.
 An instrumentation tube is a vacant tube only for incore instrumentation, such as the incore neutron flux monitoring system.

 The fuel assembly constitutes the base element of the nuclear reactor core.
 The reactor core (PWR type) contains about 157 fuel assemblies (depending on the reactor type).
 Western PWRs use a square lattice arrangement, and assemblies are characterized by the number of rods they contain, typically 17×17 in current designs.
 The enrichment of fuel rods is never uniform, and the enrichment is differentiated in the radial and axial directions.
 This arrangement improves power distribution and improves fuel economy.